aruth2/spectrum-slicing/README.md

     make test

+Additional information about the test program sips_square can be found by running sips_square -h, or by examining the examples in the makefile.

 ## Using the code

 In order to use the code, the header files which describe the available functions should be included:

     #include <sips.h>
 or

     #include <sips_square.h>

-The libraries containing the compiled code should be linked by the compiler by adding -lsips or -lsips_square respectively.
+The libraries containing the compiled code should be linked by the compiler by adding -L${SIPS_DIR} and by using -lsips and/or -lsips_square.

 Finally, the code should be changed to call the sips eigensolver.

-Assuming your code uses a serial eigensolver (e.g. dsyev from Lapack), then the sips_square eigensolver can be utilized by replacing the call to the serial eigensolver with either the simple or complex sips_square driver, and when running the program call it with
+Assuming your code uses a serial eigensolver (e.g. dsyev from Lapack), then the sips_square eigensolver can be utilized by replacing the call to the serial eigensolver with either the simple (dsygvs) or complex sips_square (dsygvsx) driver, and when running the program call it with

     mpiexec -n n_procs my_program